superfly/docs/getting-started/multi-region-databases.html.md

 If you write to the database on every request, this will not work for you.
 You will need to make some architectural changes to run a write heavy app in multiple regions.

-Some apps write background info like metrics or audit logs on every request, but are otherwise ready heavy.
+Some apps write background info like metrics or audit logs on every request, but are otherwise read heavy.
 If you're running an application like this, you should consider using something like [nats.io](https://nats.io) to send information to your primary region asynchronously.

-Truly write heavy apps require latency aware data partitioning, either at the app level in or a database engine.
+Truly write heavy apps require latency aware data partitioning, either at the app level or in a database engine.
 There are lots of interesting new databases that have features for this, try them out!

 #### Long lived connections